ShipEngine/connect-website/testing/index.md

 There are multiple ways to test your application, and we suggest taking advantage of all of them to ensure the highest quality integration.

 Manual Testing
 -----------------------------
-The [`shipengine start` command](../cli.md#start) starts a local server that allows you to preview your app and invoke its methods.
-You can use [our Postman collection](#coming-soon) to call your methods with various inputs.
+The [`shipengine start` command](../cli.md#run-your-app-locally) starts a local server that allows you to invoke your app's methods using [our Postman collection](#coming-soon).
+The server monitors your source code and automatically reloads your app whenever changes are detected, so if you find a bug, you can fix it and immediately retry.

+> **PRO TIP:** You can use the [VSCode debugger](https://code.visualstudio.com/docs/editor/debugging) to set breakpoints, step through your code line-by-line, and inspect variables at runtime.
+Just press `F5` to start a debug session.

 Automated Tests
 -----------------------------